Advertisement

 The finance support service supports people who live in Northern Ireland and need short-term financial help.
 This includes discretionary support to help towards short-term living expenses or household items.
 You can apply to the finance support service here.

-How to get help from your energy supplier if you can’t pay your energy bills
+How to get help from your energy supplier in the cost of living crisis

-British Gas Energy Support Fund
+British Gas Grants

-These grants are available to everyone who has a fuel debt of £250 to £1,500 and you don’t have to be a British Gas customer.
-You’ll need to seek help from your local money advice centre first (find yours here) and be able to show that you’ve thought about how you will manage your costs in the future.
-You can apply for a grant and get advice from the British Gas Energy Trust through their website.
+You’ll need to seek help from your local money advice centre first and be able to show that you’ve thought about how you will manage your costs in the future.
+You can apply for a grant and get advice from the British Gas Energy Trust through its website.

 Scottish Power Hardship Fund